 If you decide to turn down a DSAR, you should explain why and give the person the chance to file a complaint.

 How soon do I have to respond to a DSAR request?

 Every data protection law prescribes a deadline for responding to a DSAR.

 GDPR allows 30 days for a response.
-LGPD has no specific deadline and requires a response as quickly as reasonably possible.
+The LGPD has no specific deadline and requires a response as quickly as reasonably possible.

 What happens if I don’t respond to a DSAR request?

 Responding to a DSAR is your duty under the data protection laws; therefore, not responding to one or not responding within the deadline violates the law.
 That will likely cause an enforcement action by the supervisory authority.